fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 [Game data](Resources/games.grivg.csv)
 [Sexulisation data](Resources/sexualization.grivg.csv)

+# Group Tasks.

+Helen : SQL Database Creation of Table including the largest table with 24 columns , Assisting  all the other members of the group with data cleaning, cleaning of the data in the sexualization table.
+Organising and getting us all working together on Data cleaning, ERD set up, loading data into SQL.
+Prerna and Charlotte : Data cleaning of the Games Table, loading data into SQL.
+Charlotte : Suggesting the dataset.
+Farah : Data cleaning of the Character Table ,loading data into SQL.
+Kass: Read me, Technical report, Project Proposal, managing Github, Process Map, Data set search.
+Prerna : Tidying up Sequel Tables and finalising the master Jupyter ,final SQL database, setting up the joins and query in SQL Database.
+We worked together on cleaning the data, loading it into the database  and then tested the running of the code as a team.

 # Group Communication

 To be able to complete this project effectively, we ensure we had effective communication within our